Sample Answer

 Its executive officers were involved in the company’s unethical and often criminal activities.
 These include:

-- its president Louise Bourget who diverted the company’s profits into his personal bank account, destroyed the company’s record and gambled the company’s money;
+• its president Louise Bourget who diverted the company’s profits into his personal bank account destroyed the company’s record, and gambled the company’s money;

 Question

-The answer should be between 750 – 1000 words long and should address all the issues raised in the question.
-The written answer carries 50% of the marks available for this case conference.
-The group presentation carries the remaining 50%.
-Marks may be deducted if you do not keep within the word margin.
-You are expected to word count your work and make a note of this at the end.
+The answer should be between 750 – 1000 words long and address all the questions raised.
+The written response carries 50% of the marks available for this case conference.
+The group presentation brings the remaining 50%.
+Effects may be deducted if you do not keep within the word margin.
+You are expected to word count your work and note this at the end.
 You are reminded that you must support your answer with relevant company law cases and statutory provisions.

 Assessment Rationale and Criteria